 Indicator (a).
-The Community Resources for Justice and the Neil J. Houston House Reentry Center facility provide the residents with multiple ways to report sexual harassment, sexual abuse, retaliation, or the neglectful acts of staff that could contribute to such harassment or abuse.
+The Community Resources for Justice and the Coolidge House Reentry Center facility provide the residents with multiple ways to report sexual harassment, sexual abuse, retaliation, or the neglectful acts of staff that could contribute to such harassment or abuse.
 Policy 900.00 (page 15) utilizes the standard indicator's language, setting forth the expectation.
 "The program shall provide multiple internal ways for residents to privately report sexual abuse and sexual harassment, retaliation by other residents or staff for reporting sexual abuse and sexual harassment, and staff neglect or violation of responsibilities that may have contributed to such incidents."
 Facility brochures, posters, and residents confirm they can tell any staff person, any facility administrator, or the Agency PREA Coordinator.
-The Auditor confirmed with both residents and staff in interviews the multiple internal ways an individual may report a concern.
+The Auditor confirmed, through interviews with both residents and staff, the multiple internal ways an individual can report a concern.
 Residents could give multiple examples of how they could make anonymous reports and reports on behalf of other residents.
-The Auditor also tested the agency's reporting system, which was noted on their website, for making complaints to the agency PREA Coordinator, which could include anonymous or third-party reports.
-Residents of Neil J. Houston House Reentry Center often stated that PREA was not a concern of theirs in this facility.
+The Auditor also tested the agency's reporting system, as noted on their website, for submitting complaints to the agency's PREA Coordinator, which could include anonymous or third-party reports.
+Residents of the Coolidge House Reentry Center often stated that PREA was not a concern for them in this facility.
 They would tell staff if they were a victim and were aware of the multiple other avenues.
-Residents are provided information during their orientation to Neil J. Houston House Reentry Center through their handbook, on posters throughout the facility, and on the CRJ website.
+Residents are provided with information during their orientation to the Coolidge House Reentry Center through their handbook, posters throughout the facility, and on the CRJ website.
 The Posters were available in English and Spanish, the most common languages spoken at the facility.
 Observation of the locations of posters and their content confirmed there was no barrier to residents' access.
 Individuals supported the fact that they understood the content of the PREA education and the materials posted or provided in the handbook.
-The residents are allowed to have their own phones in the program, and they go into the community, furthering the ability to make confidential communications.
+Residents are allowed to have their own phones in the program, which enables them to go into the community and make confidential communications.
 If they do not have a personal phone, they may use the facility phones that are not recorded.
 The Auditor saw a box near the entrance where confidential communication could be placed.
 Residents also understood they could report any retaliation or staff neglect after reporting a PREA concern.
-Residents support that the Director, and Assistant Director make themselves available if they have conflicts with residential monitoring staff.
+Residents support the idea that the Director and Assistant Director of operations make themselves available if they have conflicts with residential monitoring staff.
 Random residents reported that if staff failed to protect a resident, they would speak to the supervisors.